25 Amazing Hindu Temples Outside India

 List of Hindu Temples Outside India

 - Sri Mariamman Temple: Sri Mariamman Temple is the oldest Hindu Temple in Singapore.
 The temple was built in the year 1827 and it is listed as one of the National Monuments of Singapore.
-In early days there used to be a small temple made of wood and stones and new temple was constructed when local people donated their land to temple.
-The main prayer hall has idols of Goddess Durga, Lord Ganesh and Lord Shiva.
-The temple also hosts a shrine of Draupadi (important character from Mahabharata War and wife of Pandavas).
+In early days there used to be a small temple made of wood and stones and a new temple was constructed when local people donated their land to the temple.
+The main prayer hall has idols of Goddess Durga, Lord Ganesh, and Lord Shiva.
+The temple also hosts a shrine of Draupadi (an important character from Mahabharata War and wife of Pandavas).

 - Shri Swaminarayan Mandir Nairobi: The Swaminarayan Mandir in Kenya was constructed by BAPS Sanstha (a Swaminarayan branch of Hinduism).
 The temple is constructed in the ancient architectural style (Shilpa Shastras) and it is made from 350 tonnes of yellow sandstone brought from Jaisalmer in India.
 The temple was opened for public on 29th August 1999.

-- Arya Dewaker in Suriname: Arya Dewaker is a Hindu Association (branch of Arya Samaj of Hinduism) and they have built the biggest temple of Suriname.
+- Arya Dewaker in Suriname: Arya Dewaker is a Hindu Association (a branch of Arya Samaj of Hinduism) and they have built the biggest temple of Suriname.
 It is an Aryan temple with no images on it as image and idol worship is forbidden in Arya Samaj.
-The temple is built in octagonal shape and has three towers that symbolizes the absolute God, human being and nature.
+The temple is built in an octagonal shape and has three towers that symbolize the absolute God, human being, and nature.
 The temple has four floors referring to four Vedas.

 - Pura Ulun Danu Bratan: Pura Ulun Danu Bratan temple is also known as Water Temple and it is situated on Bali Island in Indonesia.
 The temple was built in 1663 and it is dedicated to Lord Shiva and his wife Goddess Parvati.
 There is also a statue of Lord Buddha inside the temple.